Tarik-Box/PP1-Idea-0/README.md

 * **Navigation Bar**

 The navigation bar is available across all pages.
-It helps users easily navigate between sections (Home, About, Reports, Contact, and "Statistics on smaller Devices") .
+It helps users easily navigate between sections (Home, About, Reports, Contact, and "Statistics on Smaller Devices").

 The active page is highlighted and underlined for better orientation.